Thomas H. Werdel: House of Representatives

 In March 1948, he announced his intention to run for California's 10th Congressional District seat and filed to run in both the Democratic and Republican primaries where he easily won the Republican primary and narrowly won the Democratic primary.
 During the campaign Governor and Republican vice presidential nominee Earl Warren showed support for Werdel.
 In the general election he easily defeated the Progressive nominee; he was one of the four Republican gains that year, and would serve in the Eighty-first and Eighty-second Congresses from 1949 to 1953.

 In 1949, he accused union leaders, specifically from the National Education Association, AFL and CIO, of plotting to use an education aid bill created by Democrats to defeat Senator Robert A. Taft in Ohio's 1950 Senate election.
 During the 1952 Republican primaries Werdel announced that he would run a slate of seventy delegates in the California primary to lead a pro-Taft delegation to the Republican National Convention rather than a pro-Warren one and he attacked Warren for supporting socialized medicine.
 However, Governor Earl Warren, a favorite son candidate, once again controlled California's votes.

+He was an unsuccessful candidate for reelection in 1952 to the Eighty-third Congress after he was redistricted into the 14th Congressional District and was defeated by Harlan Hagen.

 Later life

-He was an unsuccessful candidate for reelection in 1952 to the Eighty-third Congress after he was redistricted into the 14th Congressional District and was defeated by Harlan Hagen.
 He resumed the practice of law.
 In 1956, he was the running mate of T. Coleman Andrews as the State's Rights Party candidates; they won 107,929 votes (0.17%), doing best in Virginia, where they received 6.16% of the vote.
 During the 1960 and 1964 presidential elections he served as a campaign adviser to Richard Nixon and Barry Goldwater.

+Death

-On September 30, 1966, he died in Bakersfield, California and was survived by his wife and three sons.
+On September 30, 1966, he died in Bakersfield, California, and was survived by his wife and three sons.
 He was interred in Greenlawn Memorial Park.